 Author: Anoma Ranaweera, Medical Writer, Auckland, New Zealand.
 Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, March 2017.

-Crisaborole is a novel topical therapy that improves the risk-benefit profile of current therapies.
-It is the first and only non-steroidal topical monotherapy that inhibits the phosphodiesterase (PDE)-4 enzyme in the skin.
+Crisaborole is a non-steroidal topical monotherapy that inhibits the phosphodiesterase (PDE)-4 enzyme in the skin.
 Overactive PDE-4 has been shown to contribute to the signs and symptoms of atopic dermatitis.

 See the DermNet NZ bookstore.